gsinghjay/jaysinghdevs/_posts/2023-04-10-restricted-software.md

 ### Restricting Ventura
 #### Reasoning

 Major operating system updates often have significant bugs at first so it's always ideal to wait one or two versions more rolling things out.
-Specific programs such as Adobe products still don't work properly.

 [![Restricted Software - Install macOS Ventura](/jaysinghdevs/images/restricted_software_ventura.png)](https://gsinghjay.github.io/jaysinghdevs/images/restricted_software_ventura.png)

+Since Studio Arts is a huge subject at the college, it's important we remain on 12.6.3 for as long as possible as there are still issues with Adobe products.

 [Source from Adobe]([https://community.jamf.com/t5/jamf-pro/disabling-suppressing-keyboard-setup-assistant-in-sierra/m-p/202741/highlight/true#M191463](https://helpx.adobe.com/download-install/kb/macos-ventura-compatibility-common-issues.html))